Vortex5Root/Muilt_API_Handler_Routes/README.md

 # Muilt_API_Handler_Routes

-- This lib allow you to manage multiple APIs, as well as routing logic for directing requests to the appropriate endpoints.
+- This lib allows you to manage multiple APIs, as well as routing logic for directing requests to the appropriate endpoints.

 ## install with Poetry